 \section{Introduction}

 Identifying patterns in trendlines or line charts is an integral part of data exploration---routinely performed by domain experts to make sense of their datasets, gain new insights, and validate their hypotheses.
-For example, clinical data analysts examine trends of health-indicators such as temperature and heart-rate for diagnosis of medical conditions; astronomers study the variation in properties of galaxies over time to understand the history and makeup of the Universe; biologists analyze gene expression patterns over time to study biological processes; and financial analysts study patterns in stock trends data to predict future behavior~\cite{ge1998pattern}.
-Due to the lack of extensive programming experience, these domain experts typically perform manual exploration, tediously examining visualizations one at a time until they find those that match their desired shape or pattern, e.g., gene expressions that rise and then become stable.
+For example, clinical data analysts examine trends of health indicators such as temperature and heart-rate for diagnosis of medical conditions~\cite{gotz2014methodology}; astronomers study the variation in properties of galaxies over time to understand the history and makeup of the Universe~\cite{morganson2018dark}; biologists analyze gene expression patterns over time to study biological processes~\cite{wagner2005genome,lee2019you}; and financial analysts study trends in stock prices to predict future behavior~\cite{ge1998pattern}.
+Due to the lack of extensive programming experience, these domain experts typically perform manual exploration, tediously examining trendlines one at a time until they find ones that match their desired shape or pattern, e.g., gene expressions that rise and then become stable.

-An alternative approach is to use visualization tools that let them interactively search for desired patterns~\cite{zenvisagevldb,timesearcher,googlecorrelate}.
+Recent work has proposed tools that let users interactively search for desired patterns~\cite{zenvisagevldb, qetchchi, timesearcher,googlecorrelate}.
 However, as we will discuss below, these tools expect users to search in highly {\em constrained} ways, and, in addition, are {\em overly rigid} in how they assess a match.
 Most tools expect users to specify a complete and exact trendline as input usually by sketching it on a canvas, followed by computing distances between this exact trendline and several candidate trendlines to identify matches.
-As a result, these tools are unable to support search when the desired shape is {\em under-specified or approximate, e.g., finding a product whose sales is decreasing for some time, followed by a sharp rise, where the position and intensity of movements being left unspecified, or when the desired shape is {\em complex}, e.g., finding gene expression profiles where there is an unspecified number of peaks and valleys followed by a flattening out.
+As a result, these tools are unable to support search when the desired shape is {\em under-specified or approximate}, e.g., finding stocks whose prices are decreasing for some time, followed by a sharp rise, with the position and intensity of movements being left unspecified, or when the desired shape is {\em complex}, e.g., finding gene expression profiles where there is an unspecified number of peaks and valleys followed by a flattening out.